dfinity/interface-spec/spec/index.md

     The deadline, in nanoseconds since 1970-01-01, after which the caller might stop waiting for a response.

-    For calls to update methods with best-effort responses, the deadline is computed based on the time the call was made, and the `timeout_seconds` parameter provided by the caller.
+    For calls to update methods with best-effort responses and their callbacks, the deadline is computed based on the time the call was made, and the `timeout_seconds` parameter provided by the caller.
 For other calls (ingress messages and all calls to query and composite query methods, including calls in replicated mode) a deadline of 0 is returned.

 ### Responding {#responding}